mrgoonie/flutter_recaptcha_v2/README.md

 Obtain your own key & secret here: https://www.google.com/recaptcha

+**!!!
+Remember to add this domain into the reCaptcha setting: recaptcha-flutter-plugin.firebaseapp.com**

-Test your API KEY at: https://recaptcha-flutter-plugin.firebaseapp.com/?api_key=API_KEY
+Then test your API KEY at: https://recaptcha-flutter-plugin.firebaseapp.com/?api_key=API_KEY

 Put `RecaptchaV2` widget into your widget tree (Usually inside `Stack` widget), **make sure it's placed on top of the tree and block all the behind interactions**: